 What Mistakes Have YOU Made?

 When you were a brand new guitar owner, what mistakes did YOU make?
-Every put the strings on upside down, or in the wrong spots?
+Ever put the strings on upside down, or in the wrong spots?
 Ever do anything really dumb or destructive, because you just didn’t know any better?
 Let me know.
 I love to hear such cringeworthy stories!